Dorothy Elias-Fahn

-Dorothy Elias-Fahn, formerly known as Dorothy Melendrez, is an American voice actress.
+Dorothy Elias-Fahn (born 1962), formerly known as Dorothy Melendrez, is an American voice actress.
 Some of her prominent lead roles include Meryl Stryfe in Trigun, Sayaka Maizono, Chihiro Fujisaki, and Tsumugi Shirogane from the Danganronpa series, Kamiya Kaoru in Rurouni Kenshin, Naru Narusegawa in Love Hina, Tomoe Kashiwaba in Rozen Maiden, Nina Purpleton in Mobile Suit Gundam 0083, Chizuru Minamoto in Kanokon and Konan in Naruto: Shippuden.

 Personal life

 Elias-Fahn is married to fellow actor Tom Fahn.
 They have one daughter.
+She is the sister-in-law of voice actors Jonathan Fahn and Melissa Fahn.